 A lot of playtime and outdoor activities are included.
 If the child’s native language is not Finnish or Swedish, he or she will receive support in learning Finnish or Swedish.
 The child may also receive special needs education, if necessary.

 In Finland, municipalities organise early childhood education.
 It is tax funded and therefore more affordable to families.
 There is also private early childhood education available in Finland.
 Trained early childhood education teachers, social pedagogues and childcarers work with children.

 Read more about early childhood education on the InfoFinland page Early childhood education.

-In Finland, children must attend preschool education for one year before compulsory education begins.
-Preschool education usually starts during the year when the child turns six.
-Municipalities organise preschool education and it is free of charge for families.
-Preschool education is given by highly educated early childhood education teachers.
-Preschool education is usually organised from Monday to Friday, four hours a day during school hours.
-In addition to preschool education, the child can also attend early childhood education.
+In Finland, children must attend pre-primary education for one year before compulsory education begins.
+Pre-primary education usually starts during the year when the child turns six.
+Municipalities organise pre-primary education and it is free of charge for families.
+Pre-primary education is given by highly educated early childhood education teachers.
+Pre-primary education is usually organised from Monday to Friday, four hours a day during school hours.
+In addition to pre-primary education, the child can also attend early childhood education.

-During the preschool year, children learn skills that are useful in school, such as letters.
+During the time that children are in pre-primary education, they learn skills that are useful in school, such as the alphabet.
 They are not, however, taught how to read.
 If the child’s native language is not Finnish or Swedish, he or she will receive support in learning Finnish or Swedish.
-A preschool day also includes playtime and outdoor activities.
+A typical day in pre-primary education also includes playtime and outdoor activities.

-Read more on the InfoFinland page Preschool education.
+Read more on the InfoFinland page Pre-primary education.